-8. If you have a webcam installed on your computer and want to include the webcam video in your recording, click the Camera icon and select the camera in the resulting window.
+8. If you have a webcam installed on your computer and want to include the webcam video in your recording, click the Camera button/icon and select the camera in the resulting window.
 You will be able to see the camera video in the bottom right hand corner of the preview screen.
-The camera video will not be visible while you are recording so be aware of how this may affect your slides or other on-screen information.
+The camera video will not be visible while you are recording, so be aware how this may affect your slides or other on-screen information.

 Make a Recording

 Once you have selected the profile and audio settings, it is time to make your recording.